Lingoda connects language learners to native speakers in small group classes or one-on-one sessions following its syllabus.

 A Round-Up of Our Lingoda Review

-The site provides excellent language instruction at reasonable rates, and the small group format worked for me.
-I believe language learners of any level can benefit from Lingoda's offering, but intermediate and advanced learners will probably see the most progress.
+On the whole, Lingoda provides excellent language instruction at reasonable rates, and the small group format worked for me.
+I believe language learners of any level can gain a lot from Lingoda's offering, but intermediate and advanced learners will probably see the biggest benefit.

 If you like structured content taught by live, native speakers, this just might be the service for you!
 What's more, if you can commit the time, their Language Sprints are an incredible deal, and highly recommended.